Keir Starmer rules out nationalising Big Six energy firms

 “We are looking at tax, nothing is off the table, but we don’t know what the state of the national finances will be as we go to the election,” he told Marr.

+Shadow chancellor Rachel Reeves had earlier told the Sunday Times she does not have “any plans” to increase income tax, adding: “I do think that people who get their income through wealth should have to pay more.”

-Sir Keir hinted at a wealth tax to rebalance the fairness of the taxation system.
+Sir Keir also hinted at a wealth tax to rebalance the fairness of the taxation system.

 “Look at the choice the Government is making, under their provision, under their tax they announced the other week, those with many properties as landlords don’t pay a penny more, their working tenants do,” he added.